Raising Brilliance

 Why sensory boxes help

-For many autistic children, hands-on sensory play is regulating — it helps them feel calm, focused, and comfortable in their bodies.
+For many autistic children, hands-on sensory play is regulating — it helps them feel calm, focused, and comfortable in their bodies, much like stimming does.
 A sensory box can:

 It's play first — not therapy, not a task.
 The benefit comes precisely because it's enjoyable and self-directed.